Jim-Holmstroem/lua-style-guide/README.md

     local fullName = 'Bob ' .. self.lastName
     ```

-  - Strings longer than 80 characters should be written across multiple lines
+  - Strings longer than 120 characters should be written across multiple lines
-    using concatenation.
-This allows you to indent nicely.
+    using concatenation or text blocks.

     ```lua
     -- bad